Meditator-hkx/Meditator-hkx.github.io/TechBlog/Blogs/rdma-overview.md

 ### Transport Modes

 There are several different transport modes you may select from when establishing a QP.
-Operations available in each mode are shown below in the table below.
+Operations available in each mode are shown below in the table below (X means supported).
 RD is not supported by this API.

 | Operation | UD | UC | RC | RD |